kenryukyu/frontend-coding-guidelines/README.md

 Coding HTML, CSS, JS the way it was meant to be!

-Why Universal?
+### Why Universal?
 We follow the recommendations of global W3C specification.

-HTML is meant for semantics and structure of data, no style information should be included.
-CSS is meant for style information.
+- HTML is meant for semantics and structure of data
+- CSS is meant for style information

+It is long known that separating code into layers create flexible, maintainable code.
+HTML and CSS were originally developed to isolate content layer from style layer.

 **The Goal**: When we read HTML we should quickly and clearly see what the content is about.
 When we read CSS we should quickly and clearly see what the design looks like.